 a.
 The Board Chairperson shall call the member to determine if the member desires to continue to serve on the Board; and

 b.
 If the member continues to be absent, the FMSIB Chairperson shall document the absences in a letter to the member and send a copy to the appointment official and, if the member’s position is subject to nomination, to the member’s nominating organization.

 ARTICLE V - MINUTES

-ARTICLE VI - CHANGE OR REPEAL OF INTERNAL RULES
+ARTICLE VI - CHANGE TO INTERNAL RULES

-ARTICLE VII - INSTRUMENTS
+ARTICLE VII - FINANCIAL INSTRUMENTS